 - Eye problems such as eyelid dermatitis and cataracts

-AD is a very common disease, present worldwide, though it is more common in urban areas and developed countries.
-An estimated 10 percent of all people are at some time affected by AD (this may not apply in the tropics).
+Eczema is a very common disease, present worldwide, though it is more common in urban areas and developed countries.
+An estimated 10 percent of all people are at some time affected by eczema (this may not apply in the tropics).
 It affects men and women of all races equally.